OlliSaarikivi/homepage/cv.md

 Extended a Java dynamic symbolic execution tool to support multi-threaded programs.

 Developed a verification tool for C programs on LLVM and participated in SV-COMP.

-Provided teaching assistance for CS-E4110 Concurrent Programming in 2013–2017 and ICS-A1120 Programming 2 in 2014.

 **Optofidelity Ltd.**
 {: class="noskip"}